CHMMaas/HTEPredictionMetrics/README.md

 remotes::install_github("CHMMaas/HTEPredictionMetrics")

 Note, if you want to update the package you can also use the above call.
-If this doesn't work, use remove the package using remove.packages() and reopen R and run the above call.
+If this doesn't work, use remove the package using remove.packages('HTEPredictionMetrics') and reopen R and run the above call.

 If you receive the error: 'installation of package ‘~/HTEPredictionMetrics_1.0.0.tar.gz’ had non-zero exit status', please first install and update the necessary packages that HTEPredictionMetrics depends on.